aramder/aramder.github.io/misadventures/_posts/2026-3-23-PMR-171-Boot-Logo-Tool.md

 ## From Debug Probe to USB Stick

-The initial workflow required JTAG: dump firmware, patch, flash back.
+The initial workflow required SWD: dump firmware, patch, flash back.
 The PMR-171 has a simpler path.
 Its bootloader (UHSDR-derived) checks for `FW-NEW.bin` on a FAT32 USB stick at power-on.
 If found, it erases Bank 2 and programs the file starting at `0x08020000`.

 The OEM distributes firmware updates in exactly this format: Bank 2 contents only, trailing `0xFF` trimmed, no header or checksum.
 The tool uses the same file as its input: